bloominstituteoftechnology/Sprint-Challenge--Algorithms/Analysis_Answers.md

 2. Could one make your algorithm run in better time?
 If so, how?
 If not, why not?

-using heap insert would definetly speed up our heapsort because the isnert does its own sorting which is log n versus our heapsort which is n^2
+using heap insert would definetly speed up our heapsort because the insert does its own sorting which is log n versus our heapsort which is n^2

 3. What is the space complexity of your `heapsort` function?
 Recall that your implementation should return a new array with the sorted data.
 (Also remember